0atman/noboilerplate/scripts/22-starting-rust.md

 ![[22-starting-rust 2023-03-20 20.38.27.excalidraw]]
 notes:

-Here's how I feel the difficulty in learning, say Javascript and Rust compares to each other.
+Here's how I think the difficulty in learning, say Javascript and Rust compares to each other.
-I've picked Javascript because I want to make as many friends as possible, but the general curves are the same for Python and Java, too
+I've picked Javascript because I want to make as many friends as possible, but the general relationship is the same for Python and Java, and many others too

 Rust up-fronts all the work that you would need to do in other languages later on to get scalability and performance and safety.